-Members of GREEN HOME’s Cape Town team visited Coastal Park Landfill in Muizenberg last Friday and took a walk up one of its mountains of trash.
+Members of GREEN HOME’s Cape Town team visited Coastal Park Landfill in Muizenberg last Friday and climbed an enormous mountain of trash.
 These giant trash heaps grow constantly, with 300 to 800 trucks full of waste being added every day!

 Everything we Throw ‘Away’ is Still Here